hashicorp/consul/website/source/docs/upgrade-specific.html.markdown

 versions of Consul.
 It's important to not use the prepared query features of Consul until all servers in a cluster have been upgraded to version 0.6.0.

+#### Single Private IP Enforcement

+Consul will refuse to start if there are multiple private IPs available, so if this is the case you will need to configure Consul's advertise or bind addresses before upgrading.

 ## Consul 0.5.1

 Consul version 0.5.1 uses a different backend store for persisting the Raft